johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 ### Updating the NS RRset at the parent

-When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally.
+When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally (leaving other providers' NS in the set unchanged).
 Provider A then tries to agree with provider B on a new NS RRset.
 When agreement is reached provider A adds a CSYNC record to the zone.

+TODO: Shouldn't all providers add an equivalent CSYNC record?

 Provider A monitors the parent NS RRset.
 When provider A notices the parent NS RRset contains NS_An it can try to agree with provider B to remove the CSYNC record.

+TOOD: Shouldn't all providers monitor the parent NS RRset?
+(Provider B should not remove the CSYNC record based on provider A's instruction, as long as it hasn't been acted upon.)

 ### On-boarding a new provider